14 Fun Things to See & Do in Shinjuku, Tokyo’s Most Exciting Neighborhood

 Super Hotel Shinjuku Kabukicho

 This central yet surprisingly budget-friendly hotel is located in the lively entertainment district of Kabukicho.
-Rooms are compact yet comfortable, and we think the on-site onsen is a nice touch, especially at this price point.
+Rooms are compact yet comfortable.
+The on-site onsen is a nice touch that I rarely see at this price point in Tokyo.

 Hotel Gracery Shinjuku